desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 {#limitations}
 ## Limitations

-As a consequence of Step 3 in (#bootstrapping), DS bootstrapping does not work for fully in-bailiwick delegations, as no pre-existing chain of trust to the Child domain is available during bootstrapping.
+As a consequence of Step 3 in (#cds-auth), DS bootstrapping does not work for fully in-bailiwick delegations, as no pre-existing chain of trust to the Child domain is available during bootstrapping.
+(As a workaround, one can add an out-of-bailiwick nameserver to the initial NS record set and remove it once bootstrapping is completed.
+Automation for this is available via CSYNC records, see [@!RFC7477].)

 The protocol is further restricted by the fact that the fully qualified Signaling Names fit within the general limits that apply to